kbuksa/Final-Year-Project/diary.md

 With these tests, I then connect it with the emergency_brake program by inputting certain values into the scan_listener method that takes the simulated ranges and run the code.

 By using rostest and unittest imports, I was able to write assertions and then run the test in a ROS testing environment.

+# Week 20/03/23- 26/03/23

+## 23/03

+I have now continued to make more unit tests for my programs.
+This time I have tested the Wall_follower.py program.

+The tests I have made would mainly check that the 3 states are able to be accessed correctly, one test per state.

+Later, I have decided to test the 8 unique conditions separately to see that all 8 states can be accessed and do their appropriate actions.

+To test these actions, I had to create a variable that would identify each of the conditions uniquely, printing out a specific number for each condition that would be checked in the tests.

+## 25/03

+I have now made a test file for Obstacle_avoid.py.

+I have made tests that check each of the actions (forward, left and right) are entered.

+To do that, since there are specific scanner readings that affect the conditions to enter their required functions, I needed to simulate specific scan results that would trigger those specific conditions.

+Such as, to enter left turn when scan for front is too small:

+    scan_data.ranges = [1.2] * 580 + [0.4] + [1.3] * 500

+This puts data on the left and right of car to be above threshold while the data for front of car would be below the threshold, triggering the condition.

+This was repeated for all the tests.

+I have decided to test the 8 unique conditions separately to see that all 8 states can be accessed and do their appropriate actions.

+To test these actions, I had to create a variable that would identify each of the conditions uniquely, printing out a specific number for each condition that would be checked in the tests.